 - Oh yeah, you’ll have to buy or build one.

-- Oh, and if you’re garden is really big and you’re trying to generate all your own compost, you’ll need more than one – in fact, you may need several large ones.
-Or, you can have one compost tumbler that’s just for kitchen and garden waste and also grow cover crops to augment your soil’s health.
+- If you’re garden is really big and you’re trying to generate all your own compost, you’ll need more than one.
+In fact, you may need several large ones.
+Or, you can have one compost tumbler that’s just for kitchen and garden waste, and also grow cover crops to augment your soil’s health.

 - Another thing, you can’t compost in the winter if you live where the contents of your tumbler will freeze.
 My niece nearly lost a tooth one year trying to turn our tumbler after several good freezes.
 Vermicomposting can be done indoors, in the winter, though.
 Remember, I can send you a free sample of that vermicomposting section when you email me at Tessa@homesteadlady.com.